6. Character vectors#

 Exercise 6.16

 (*) In sprintf, the formatter "%20s" means that if a string is less than 20 bytes long, the remaining bytes will be replaced with spaces.
-Only for ASCII characters (English letters, digits, some punctuation marks, etc.), it is true that one character is represented by 1 byte.
-Other Unicode code points can take up between 2 and 4 bytes.
+Only for ASCII characters (English letters, digits, some punctuation marks, etc.), it is true that one character is represented by one byte.
+Other Unicode code points can take up between two and four bytes.

 cat(sprintf("..%6s..", c("abc", "1!<", "aßc", "ąß©")), sep="\n") # aligned?